What is social anxiety in children?

-It’s easy not to notice social anxiety.
-This is because children who have social anxiety are often quiet and obedient in preschool or school.
+The signs of social anxiety can be easy to miss.
+Children who have social anxiety are often quiet and obedient in preschool or school.
 They might not talk about their fears or worries.

 Helping children with social anxiety

 - Prepare your child for situations that make them feel worried or fearful.
-Act out the situation at home and practise things they can do to make it easier.
+Act out the situation at home, and practise things they can do to make these situations easier.

-- Encourage your child to do some ‘detective thinking’.
+- Encourage your child to do some ‘detective thinking’ if they’re old enough.
 For example, your child might think that everyone will laugh at them if they answer a question in class.
 You could ask your child, ‘How do you know they’ll laugh?’

 At preschool or school or in other social situations

 - Gently encourage your child to join in social situations, do things in front of other people, and start new activities.
-Avoiding social situations can make the issue worse.
+This helps your child learn to handle worrying situations.

-- If your child does something that normally makes them anxious – for example, talking on the phone – acknowledge their bravery with plenty of praise.
-Tell your child that you’re proud they’re trying their best.
+- If your child does something that normally makes them anxious – for example, talking on the phone – acknowledge their courage with plenty of praise.
 If other people are around, praise your child quietly and make a big deal when you’re alone.
 This helps to foster your child’s self-esteem.